web3index/subgraph/README.md

 # The Web3 Index Subgraph

-This package contains the source code for the Web3 Index Subgraph, a project for indexing and querying data from the Ethereum blockchain using [The Graph](https://thegraph.com).
+This package contains the source code for the Web3 Index Subgraph, a project for indexing and querying revenue data across web3 protocols using the [The Graph](https://thegraph.com).

 ### Deploy the subgraph to the Graph's hosted service (recommended)